EECA-NZ/-AZ-MDP-FUNC-ARCGIS-HARVESTER/README.md

 ## To test the function we use VS Code and Postman using the following steps:

 1. Install the Azure Functions extension in Visual Studio Code
-2. Clone (or pull) the repor from GitHub
+2. Clone (or pull) the repo from GitHub
 3. Open the repo folder in Visual Studio Code

 ## To sync down app settings from Azure: